abdallahalseddek/Practical-Web-Database-Design/README.md

   ORDER BY totalQuantity DESC
   ;
 ```
-* List customers whom orders in a month more than an amount of money
+* List customers whom orders in a month more than an amount of money.<br>
 Business Owner wants list Of customers who have placed orders totaling more than $500 in the past month.
 ```mysql
 SELECT c. customerid, c. firstname, c. lastname